pranshugaba/pranshugaba.github.io/content/articles/redesigning-my-website.md

 When I wanted to modify the theme, I would have to override the templates, and in some cases rewrite them completely.
 This would often cause unintended effects.
 I wanted to create a theme from scratch, and I realized that frameworks such as React and Vue are better suited for this.

-I chose Vue because I had read that it is easier to learn than React.
-The top two candidate static site generators for Vue were Nuxt.js and Gridsome.
+Some of the popular static site generators are Gridsome, Next.js, and Nuxt.js.

 I tried out Gridsome first because it was more oriented towards static sites.
-I had to learn GraphQL in order to parse the markdown files.
+I learnt GraphQL, which is required to parse the markdown files.
+I found the syntax quite verbose.

 Next, I tried out Next.js which uses React.
 I was surprised to see how easily I could pickup React since I knew Vue.
-Again, it wasn't easy parsing markdown files.
+It wasn't easy parsing markdown files.
+I had to use a third-party plugin `next-mdx-remote` which didn't work very well with NextLinks.

 I discovered the awesome-nuxtjs page on Github, and I loved the number of first-party plugins that Nuxt has.